liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Remove
+### Removed PHP Portlet Support
 - **Date:** 2016-Mar-10
 - **JIRA Ticket:** LPS-64052

 #### What changed?

-PHP Portlets are no longer supported
+PHP portlets are no longer supported.

 #### Who is affected?

-Any portlet using the class `com.liferay.util.bridges.php.PHPPortlet`
+This affects any portlet using the class `com.liferay.util.bridges.php.PHPPortlet`.

 #### How should I update my code?

-You should port your PHP portlet to a different technology
+You should port your PHP portlet to a different technology.

 #### Why was this change made?

 This change simplifies future maintenance of the portal.
-This support could be added back in the future as an independent module
+This support could be added back in the future as an independent module.